Skip to main content

 Additionally, for more detailed information on the LNG trade, you can request a sample of our EMEA LNG Trade Dataset

-Coal and lignite consumption plummeted for the second year in row at 121 Mt (-10% in 2024 and -22% in 2023), reaching their record low levels (twice lower than 2015).
+Coal and lignite consumption plummeted for the second year in a row to 121 Mt (-10% in 2024 and -22% in 2023), reaching record low levels (two times lower than in 2015).
 This reflects the end of the temporary restart of coal and lignite-fired power plants and their gradual phase-out.
-Previously, coal and lignite consumption decreased by 3.5%/year between 2015 and 2018, and by around 20% in 2019 and 2020, following the closure of 9 GW of coal and lignite fired power plants.
+Previously, coal and lignite consumption decreased by 3.5%/year between 2015 and 2018 and by around 20% in 2019 and 2020, following the closure of 9 GW of coal and lignite fired power plants.

 Graph: COAL CONSUMPTION (Mt)

-Interactive Chart Germany Coal and Lignite Domestic Consumption
+Interactive Chart Germany Coal and Lignite Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data